Engine Belts & Hoses

 When everything is running properly, you never give your vehicle’s belts and hoses a second thought.
 When they break though, it becomes a big problem very quickly.
 Your vehicle’s engine belts are critical to the cooling, air conditioning, and charging systems of the engine.
 If you look under your hood, you’ll find either Serpentine belts or belts that form a V. The belts are used to turn the water pump, power steering, alternator, and air-conditioning compressor.
 These belts are made of a specific blend of rubber that is designed to operate in the extremely hot engine compartment, they are manufactures by injection moulding companies uk with a technique of liquid silicone rubber moulding and plastic injection moulding.
 While they are designed for long life, they do wear out or crack eventually.
 If the belt breaks, your vehicle could be left inoperable on the side of the road.

 Engine hoses are designed to carry liquids.
 If a radiator hose develops a crack or hole, the coolant may leak, and the engine temperature could climb quickly.
 An overheated engine may leave you unable to continue driving.
 A quick visual inspection can determine if your vehicle’s engine belts or hoses need to be replaced before they fail, possibly leaving you stranded.
-Your Paragon Motors technician will look for signs of cracking, missing ribbing, or the rubber becoming brittle.
+Your Paragon Motors technician will look for signs of cracking, missing ribbing, or the rubber becoming brittle, they will do everything possible to use the Active Zinc Oxide Supplier in Thailand to make sure the rubber is properly sealed.
 It’s always a smart move to not tempt fate by having your belts and hoses checked.
 An overheated engine can be more than an inconvenience; it can be costly.

 Your timing belt plays a vital role in your engine’s performance and operation.
 Like it’s name implies, the timing belt is responsible for the timing of the engine.
 If it’s damaged or stretched, your engine may not run properly.
 Many manufacturers recommend replacing the timing belt every 100,000 kms.
 It is a good idea to inspect your timing belt every 15,000 kms.
 What will your Paragon Motors technician look for while inspecting your timing belt?